Accessing the Lync Server public IM connectivity provisioning site from Lync Server 2013

 Run the following two commands:

-From a Lync client, you can now select Skype as the PIC provider, and add a Skype client by specifying their MSA account.
-For additional information on adding clients to Lync, see Using Lync-Skype Connectivity as an End User.
+From a Lync client, you can now select Skype as the PIC provider, and add a Skype client by specifying their Microsoft account.
+In addition, a Skype user who has merged and logged in with their Microsoft account can send contact request to Lync users.
+For more information about Microsoft accounts, see What is a Microsoft account?.
+For additional information on adding clients to Lync, see Using Lync-Skype connectivity in Lync Server 2013 as an end user.

 This completes the administrative tasks that must be performed on the server.
 You are now set up for Lync-Skype connectivity.